List of University of Southern Mississippi fraternities and sororities

-The University of Southern Mississippi, informally known as "Southern Miss", is home to more than 30 national fraternity and sorority chapters.
+The University of Southern Mississippi, informally known as "Southern Miss", is home to more than thirty national fraternity and sorority chapters.
 These chapters are under the authority of various groups.
-IFC and Panhellenic groups are under the authority of Greek life.
+The North American Interfraternity Conference and National Panhellenic Conference members are under the authority of Greek Life.
 Non-affiliated fraternities and sororities such as Beta Upsilon Chi and Sigma Alpha Iota fall under the Department of Student Activities.

-The fraternities and sororities which are currently on-campus at Southern Miss are:
+In the fall of 2023, nine percent of the university's male students belonged to a fraternity and ten percent of the female students belonged to a sorority.